The climate of Maldives

 Weather in July

-July is humid and wet in the
+July in the

 Weather in July » Weather in August